 - Highlight the Date field, and press ENTER. - Use the ROCKER to change the digits of the date to the date you want.
 You can also use the zoom IN and OUT keys to view information for another date.
 Press and hold IN or OUT to scroll quickly through dates. - Press ENTER when finished.
-The unit shows the sun and moon information for the selected date. - To use the current date again, highlight the Date field.
+The unit shows the sun and moon information for the date you entered or selected. - To use the current date again, highlight the Date field.
 Press MENU, highlight Use Current Date, and press ENTER.